Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 * If not, revisit rack section hole placement.
 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-18 124555.png>)

 1. Slide **two (2) pre-assembled M6 fasteners** into the crossbeam T-slot where the rack will mount, for both crossbeams.
+All four (4) pre-assembled M6 fasteners should be used to secure this rack.

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-18 124237.png>)